iyinraphael/GenesysConversationAPI/readME.md

   This Genesys Cloud Developer Blueprint demonstrates how to use the Genesys Cloud .NET SDK to query conversation data and stream live interactions from a queue in real-time via WebSocket.
 ---

-This Genesys Cloud Developer Blueprint explains how to set up, use, and customize the Genesys Cloud .NET SDK to query conversation data and stream real-time interactions on a queue using WebSocket.
+This project leverages the Genesys Platform API .NET Client SDK, a key component of Genesys Developer Tools, to demonstrate how to integrate OAuth Client Credential authentication for secure access.

+In the first part, we utilize the Analytics API library to query voice conversation metrics, extracting insights such as:

+- Number of connected interactions
+- Number of transferred interactions
+- Number of abandoned interactions

+In the second part, we implement the Notifications API library to establish a WebSocket-based notification channel.
+This setup enables real-time queue observation query, allowing continuous monitoring of key interaction metrics such as:

+- Observed number of interactions waiting in a queue.
+- Observed number of users with a particular routing status.
+- Observed number of current users interacting on a queue.

 ![Streaming Overview](images/flowchart.png)